Auroruaaa/Authenticators/README.md

 Great Group Project for COGS 189 UCSD

-We can rename after we come up with our group name lol
+We can rename after we come up with our group name ;)